 - 005000002 Winston Woods: This RAD PBV conversion includes 30 public housing units.
 Winston Woods is a family development and GDPM intends to complete any identified critical needs.
 The total project budget is approx. \$565K which includes appx \$300K initial deposit to the replacement reserve. - 005000002 Wolf Creek: This PBV RAD conversion includes 35 public housing units.
 Wolf Creek is a family development and GDPM intends to complete any identified critical needs.
 The total project budget is approx. \$506K which includes appx \$311K initial deposit to the replacement reserve. - 005000004 Huffman Parnell: Huffman Parnell is a 12 unit family public housing development that will convert to the RAD PBV Program.
 GDPM received a competitive award in the amount of \$1.2M in Ohio Housing and National Housing Trust Funds from the Ohio Housing Financing Agency.
 The total development budget is \$2.4M and includes appx \$1.8M in hard construction costs.
 GDPM intends to utilize the RAD Section 18 Blend whereby up to 60% of the units may convert to project based vouchers outside of the RAD Program. - 005000005 Imperial: This RAD conversion includes 12 public housing units.
 Imperial is a family development and GDPM intends to substantially rehabilitate the property.
 The total project budget is approx. \$1.7M which includes appx \$1.3M is hard construction costs.
-GDPM intends to utilize the RAD Section 18 Blend whereby up to 60% of the units may convert to project based vouchers outside of the RAD Program. - 005000007 Desoto Bass: This RAD conversion is a potential transfer of assistance.
+GDPM intends to utilize the RAD Section 18 Blend whereby up to 60% of the units may convert to project based vouchers outside of the RAD Program. - 005000006 Wilkinson: This RAD conversion could involve transfer of assistance, Section 18 Blend and the use of both RAD and non-RAD PBVs. - 005000007 Desoto Bass: This RAD conversion is a potential transfer of assistance.
 The subsidy from up to 50 units may transfer to GDPM's upcoming new construction tax credit development, Germantown Crossing.
 The total project costs amount to \$15.4M.
 GDPM may contribute up to \$600,000 to the development.
 This project may include several transfer of assistance RAD vouchers under the HUD Section 18 RAD Blend flexibility and may also include regular project based vouchers.

 Property No. of Units 1-bdrm 2-bdrm 3-bdrm 4-bdrm

 NEMC 126 3 79 42 2

+Fitch-Hawthorn/Hawthorn

-Fitch-Hawthorn/Hawthorn Village 13 3 10
+Village 13 3 10

 Huffman-Parnell 12 12

 Imperial 12 7 5

 Winston Woods 30 15 15

 Wolf Creek 35 2 33

 Total 228 10 116 100 2